- January 14, 2026

 About

-CASSETTE BOY is a single player role playing game.
+CASSETTE BOY is a single player role playing game with fantasy and science fiction themes.
 It was developed by Wonderland Kazakiri inc, and was released on January 14, 2026.
 It received mostly positive reviews from both critics and players.

 What you can’t see… doesn’t exist.
 CASSETTE BOY is a puzzle action RPG where you control perspective to change the world you see.
 Rotate a 2D pixel-styled 3D world, using disappearing obstacles and newly appearing paths to uncover the mystery of the vanished moon.